sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

 ###  In Memory Databases

-The answer for tests is to use a disposable in-memory database!
+The answer lies in the use of disposable in-memory database!
 This means that the database is created in RAM and is destroyed when the tests are finished.
 This has a number of advantages:
-- **Speed**: RAM is significantly faster than even the fastest SSDs.
+- **Speed**: RAM is significantly faster than even the fastest SSDs, let alone HDDs.
 - **Reduced Complexity**: You don't have to worry about starting and stopping a container, or managing network connections.
 - **Isolation**: Removing data from the database is significantly faster, as you don't have to wait for